 If you do not see your textbook listed, then your professor may not have submitted the title(s) to the bookstore.
 Please reach out to your Subject Librarian to get more help with finding the item you need.

 The Claremont Colleges Library use the Library of Congress Classification System to organize physical books in the library.
 Our science section can be found on the first (1st) floor of the Honnold side of the building.
-Below, you will find a list of subjects and the call number grouping in which they may be found.

 LC Subclasses for Community & Global Health

 When conducting academic research for your assignments, it is often stressed that you need to use articles from a scholarly journal.

 Characteristics of scholarly journals include: